Get-authlib-injector.md

 -Dauthlibinjector.yggdrasil.prefetched=eyJza2luRG9tYWluc... (omitted)

-\${user_type} mojang
+${user_type} mojang

 Overview

-Generating the Private Key
+Generate Private Key

 openssl genrsa 4096

-Generating the Public Key from the Private Key
+Generate Public Key from Private Key

 openssl rsa -pubout